suffolklibraries/sljekyll/_events/mildenhall-2017-09-23-src-presentation.md

 breadcrumb: y
 ---

-Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates from Mildenhall's new councillor.
+Children who have completed this year's Summer Reading Challenge are invited to pick up their medals and certificates from Mildenhall's Cllr Louis Busuttil.